 A custom font can have many formats.
 The only format the editor accepts is .woff.
 When your format is different, the file has to be converted to the correct format.
 An example of a program that can convert the files is TransType 4 or FontSquirrel.
 But you can also use your own program to convert the files.

 Uploading the file

 Once you have the correct format of the file, you can start to upload the font to the editor.
 This can be found in the Theme:

 Select your file from your computer or drag and drop the file into the editor.
-Once you’ve dragged all the formats in to editor, the font will show in your custom fonts.
-You can now select the font in the editor and activate the font.
+Once you’ve dragged all the formats into the editor, the font will show in your custom fonts.
+You can now select the font in the editor and activate it.
 Then it will also be available in the editor font options when you create a text.

 Different font styles

-When the styles won’t upload in the same font, but creates separate files, the editor doesn’t recognize them as one ‘font family’.
+When the styles won’t upload in the same font but create separate files, the editor doesn’t recognize them as one ‘font-family’.

 The fonts can be added to the same family in programs like TransType 4 or FontSquirrel.
 Make sure, when converting the formats to the same family, that they have the same family name.
 The editor then recognizes the formats as the same family and will merge them.

 The editor only recognizes font files when they have a name.
 Otherwise, there can be issues with using the nameless font.
 When your font doesn’t have a name, you can add a name in programs like TransType 4 or Fontsquirrel.
 By adding a name, you can merge the different styles to one family right away.

 From our experience, not all font types are supporting all kinds of characters.
 When you’re making - for example - a publication for Chinese readers, you will need a font that supports all the characters in Chinese.
 The Google font ‘Noto’ will support most of the characters.